Dream about Meeting Your Soulmate | The Man or Woman of Your Dreams

 More Accounts of Soulmates Meeting in Dreams

 Three days after they met, he asked her to marry him.
-They are still married and have children and wonderful lives together, to my knowledge.
+They are still married ten years later and have children and wonderful lives together.

-A good friend, Steve Ernenwein, says that spiritual guides told him twice while lucid dreaming that he would soon meet his wife, Erica.
-His guides told him his future wife would be “American and “hot.””
-They are now married and have their first baby.
+A good friend, Steve Ernenwein, says that spirit guides told him twice while lucid dreaming that he would soon meet his wife, Erica.
+His guides told him his future wife would be “American” and “hot.””
+They’re now married and have their first baby.

 They got together for coffee and conversation and found many things in common.
-He kept to himself how he really knew her—“yeah, sure, we met in a dream.
-STALKER!”—till they knew each other well enough to tell her the truth.
+He kept to himself how he really knew her — “yeah, sure, we met in a dream.
+STALKER!” — till they knew each other well enough to tell her the truth.
 He told her the dream detail about the accident she was supposedly in.
-She showed him the scars.
+She showed him the scars from it.

 They became good friends and at last update their relationship remains a friendship.
-Whether they’re soulmates is hard to say, but you figure there must be a damn good reason he dreamed about her before they met and knew her name and a major detail from her recent life.
+Whether they’re soulmates is hard to say, but you figure there must be a damn good reason he dreamed about her before they met and found out her name and a major detail from her recent life.

-When you dig into this subject and invite people to share their experiences, you might be surprised by how often you hear about people first meeting in dreams, then meeting in waking life.
-The subject can evoke strange and even negative reactions so it’s not talked about openly as much as it could be.
+When you dig into this subject, you might be surprised by how often you hear about people first meeting in dreams, then meeting in waking life.
+The subject can evoke strange and even negative reactions, so it’s not talked about openly as much as it could be.
 Subjects such as soulmates, past lives, and precognitive dreams invite derision.
 They aren’t readily talked about unless the right environment for open sharing is created.
 The famous remote viewer Ingo Swann said that non-material phenomenon can’t be studied with the scientific method because it’s meant to study material science.
 We need a different approach to non-material science, yet the standard line from the guardians of scientific orthodoxy is there’s no such thing as non-material science.
 With a haughty wave of the hand they dismiss an entire spectrum of human experience.

-Yet, we see references all the time in pop culture to “love of your life” and “destiny” and “soul mates.”
-There’s a much deeper truth here that’s only being hinted at and alluded to.
+Yet, we see references all the time in pop culture to “the love of your life” and “destiny” and “soulmates.”
+A deeper truth here is being hinted at and alluded to.
 For example, the movie “In a Dream” is about a woman who keeps dreaming about a guy and she’s convinced he’s real, which of course makes her friends and family say she’s reading too much into her dreams.

-As a researcher, I rely on the accuracy and honesty of people who report experiences like the ones described above, so proving that it’s real is not like, say, proving that gravity is real.
-But a point comes when the preponderance of evidence weighs heavily on the ‘it’s real’ side of the scales, and the individual accounts don’t matter as much as the collected work.
+I rely on the accuracy and honesty of people who report experiences like the ones described above, so proving that it’s real is not like, say, proving that gravity is real.
+But a point comes when the preponderance of evidence weighs heavily on the ‘it’s definitely real’ side of the scales, and the individual accounts don’t matter as much as the collected work.

 Be skeptical.
 That’s the right mindset to approach any subject.
 But keep an open mind.
-If you want a soulmate, well, you might already have one or more in your life and just need to recognize the deep bonds that connect you with people in your life.
-If you want a sou mate who is the love of your life, well, the universe I live in grants such wishes to those willing to focus first on growth, healing, and wholeness.
+If you want a soulmate, you might already have one or more in your life and just need to recognize the deep bonds that connect you.
+If you want a soulmate who is the love of your life, well, the universe I live in grants such wishes to those willing to focus first on growth, healing, and wholeness.
 You might have already dreamed about the person.

 Short fiction with a soulmate theme: Surprise!
 You’re Dead.
 Now What?

-See the following reddit subs for more info about dreams, past lives, and Edgar Cayce:
+See the following reddit subs for more discussion: